torproject/sbws/docs/source/specification.rst

 these requirements.

-Every directory authority that wishes to also vote on relay bandwidth (AKA bandwidth authority) MUST run one or more sbws scanner clients (or trust someone to run one or more sbws scanner clients for them).
-The scanners run continuously, constantly building two-hop circuits to the previously described webservers and measuring the amount of bandwidth each relay is capable of handling on the measurement circuit.
+Every directory authority that wishes to also vote on relay bandwidth (AKA a bandwidth authority) MUST run one or more sbws scanner clients (or trust someone to run one or more sbws scanner clients for them).
+The scanners run continuously, constantly building two-hop circuits to the previously described webservers and measuring the amount of bandwidth relays are capable of handling on these measurement circuit.
 Over these circuits it collects RTT data (by repeatedly requesting a single byte from the webserver) and available bandwidth data (by starting small and progressively requesting larger amounts of data until the request takes long enough to fulfill, and then requesting that amount many times).

-Periodically the operator of an sbws scanner SHOULD run the sbws generate process.
+Periodically the operator of an sbws scanner MUST run the sbws generate command in order to generate a :term:`v3bw file`.
 This aggregates the previous few days' worth of measurement results into one RTT and one bandwidth per relay ever measured within the validity period into a single file for the tor process the bandwidth authority is running to read.
 The bandwidth authority includes these aggregated results in its votes.

 Sbws dependencies
 -----------------